Introduction

 To provide more and better homes

 During the year, we took handover of further new homes in Hounslow and welcomed new residents.
 We have now completed 64 homes, representing two thirds of the Hounslow Development Programme.
-Sapphire is proud of the homes we have delivered and the contribution they make to helping residents make a fresh start in their lives.
-We were delighted that Karl Philips and Debra Constance, our small but highly effective development team, were nominated for Inside Housing’s Best Development Team award.

 We also carried out a stock condition survey, which confirmed that our homes and schemes are in good condition and provides a strong foundation for our next five-year asset management strategy.